-The information from your FAFSA will be sent to the schools you identified when you applied.
-The financial aid office at each school will then package your financial aid offer, and send you an award letter notifying you of the resources the school will be able to provide to help you pay for your education.
+The information from your will be sent to the schools you identified when you applied.
+The financial aid office at each school will then package your financial aid offer, and send you an award offer notifying you of the resources the school will be able to provide to help you pay for your education.

-Your award letter will outline:
+Your award offer will outline:

 - Cost of Attendance (COA): the estimated “all-in” cost for you to attend the college.
 COA includes tuition, fees, books, transportation, and living expenses.
 COA is not the sticker price; it’s an estimate of what the total cost will be for you to attend the college on annual basis.

 - Expected Family Contribution (EFC): the EFC is the federal government estimate of the amount your family should be able to contribute toward your education.
 While your EFC may seem unrealistic (and it probably is), this figure is derived from a federal formula to determine your financial need.
 If your EFC = 0, you will have access to additional resources, like Pell Grants and Subsidized Student Loans, to help you pay for college.